 On the other hand, a better algorithm might open an IRIDIUM virtual circuit and negotiate a session key, signing requests so that each end can check the identify of the other, then proceed to exchange messages using a modern block cipher with the session key, and frequent re-negotation of said session key.

-MERCURY, assuming that algorithms attempt to be fast in the general case by doing session key negotation at VC setup and shutdown, will attempt to cache already-negotiated algorithm channels between nodes and reuse them for more than one communication operation.
+MERCURY, assuming that algorithms attempt to be fast in the general case by doing session key negotation at VC setup and shutdown, will attempt to cache already-negotiated algorithm channels between nodes and reuse them for more than one communication operation, where no security concerns with doing so exist.

 Now, if a node is attempting to send a message to a node in another cluster, it will consider the classification of the message, and will attempt to use the algorithm that cluster is configured to use for that classification.
 Classification hierarchies are unique to each cluster, but when the message (or initial request to set up shared session keys etc) is received by the destination, it applies its mapping from classifications to algorithms to decide which classification this algorithm represents (from its perspective), to tag the incoming message with.